browserengineering/book/book/animations.md

 =====================

 Compositing now works, but it doesn't yet achieve the goal of avoiding raster during animations.
-In fact, at the moment it's *slower* than before, because the compositing algorithm---and use of the GPU---is not free, if you have to constantly re-upload display lists and re-raster all the time.
+In fact, at the moment it might be *slower* than before, because the compositing algorithm takes time to run, and using the GPU is not

-Avoiding raster (and also the compositing algorithm) is relatively simple in
+free: you have to constantly re-upload display lists and re-raster all the time.
+Let's now add code to avoid all this work.

-concept: keep track of what is animating, and re-run `draw` with different visual effect transform or opacity parameters on the `CompositedLayer`s that are animating.
+Avoiding raster and the compositing algorithm is simple in concept: keep track of what is animating, and re-run `draw` with different opacity parameters on the `CompositedLayer`s that are animating.

 Let's accomplish that.
 It will have multiple parts, starting with the main thread.